RScodes/RubenBot/README.md

-## Substitute Bot
+## Faggot Alert Bot

-what do you need? node and thats it u need to install in command prompt: cleverbot, cleverbot-node, winston
+what do you need? node and pm2